shaoservicenow/travelrequest/docs/Exercise 1.md

 1. Click **Preview**

 1. A new tab should open and show you the list of airports you have imported.
+Notice that there are 100 airports imported as per our excel spreadsheet.

     ![relative](images/airportlist.png)

-Great, you now have a table to store the list of Airports around the world!
+Great, you now have a table to store the list of Airports!

 ## Completing the Travel request table